+44(0)1234-754693

 Academia working closely with Industry to mature the WAAM process since 2006.

-Welding Engineering and Laser Processing Centre
+Welding and Additive Manufacturing Centre

-Building 46, Cranfield University
+Conway House, Cranfield University

 Cranfield, Bedfordshire